hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Feb 3, 2025
+   - Created [`WorkoutService`] so that functions regarding `currentWorkout` can be run without worrying about a fatal error.
+   - Worked more on exercise tabs to [`WorkoutStartView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutStartView.swift) that have data on each set and a few other UI components
+   - Plans: I plan to finish [`WorkoutStartView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutStartView.swift) and move on to [`WorkoutEndView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutEndView.swift)] so that it can be pushed to a log and onto Firebase.

 ### Feb 2, 2025
    - Worked on making the UI for [`WorkoutStartView`](Osiris/Views/Menu/Tabs/Today/Workout/WorkoutStartView.swift)